MarcusBlake-UC/large-network-analysis-tools/README.md

 # large-network-analysis-tools

+An experimental adaptation of the ESRI large network analysis python script to accommodate very large OD matrices.

+The script was modified to calculate the driving distances between every ZIP Plus 4 codes and every type of service in the US State of Ohio.

+The purpose is to create a detailed distance database that will support the calculation of a number of accessibility indexes e.g.

+A  The script is modified to be iteratively applied to each County in Ohio

+Input

 The tools and code samples here help you solve large network analysis problems in ArcGIS Pro.
 We have provided a python script that can solve a large origin destination cost matrix problem by chunking the input data, solving in parallel, and combining the results into a single output.

 ## Features